ptjuanramos/java-research-study/TestingJUnitMockito/README.md

 ## Code snipets

-Imagine that you have a `Shipment` object that contains several information and that information is populate with a DB query and for a good pratice your operations are made over a `Shipment interface`:
+Imagine that you have a `Shipment` object containing several pieces of information.
+That information is populate with a DB query and as part of aiming for good pratice, your operations are made over `Shipment interface`:

 ```java
 public interface Shipment {